HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 (This is an image of my initial material list).

 #### Description of Look and Intentions ####
 To go along with the story, the room may look a little bit abandoned with overgrown plants.
-There will be a platform underneath the whole room and a smaller platform with steps in front of the window (more about this the construction of the wooden form).
+There will be a platform underneath the whole room and a smaller platform with steps in front of the window (more about this the 'construction of the wooden form' section).
 The walls will be ardorned with frames and different posters.
 Overall, everything will look substantially realistic whilst also give a vintage feel.
 <!--- This should be a description of your concept including its context, motivation, or other relevant information you used to decide on this concept. --->

 ### Interaction flowchart ###